deltaquebec/dquigley.dev/research.md

 My theoretical research is highly interdisciplinary, spanning linguistics, mathematics, philosophy, and computer science.
 My work explores the theoretical fundamentals of well-defined and grounded foundations for explainable and human-interpretable artificial intelligence and language processing.
 My professional research interests include the following: category-theoretic morphisms in lingusitic semantics; non-Euclidean geometries for data representation; neural network theory.

-### Category-theoretic morphisms in lingusitic semantics
+### Category-theoretic morphisms in linguistic semantics

 Natural language processing is an interdisciplinary field that invites attention from linguistics, computer science, mathematics, philosophy; these fields coalesce to find efficient, precise, and comprehensive methods for respecting and processing semantic information.
 Two such frameworks are **Formal Semantics**, grounded in first order logic, and **Vector Space Models**, adapted from multi-linear algebra and differential geometry.
 The goal is to theoretically bridge these distinct approaches.